hashworks-code/littlebrahma.v2/_workpage1/groombrand.md

 backgroundColor:  backgroundgroome

 inntroTitle: "Introduction"
-introparagraph: "Groome, an AI-enabled HR solution which helps to find a desired candidature for the job rule from the talent pool.
+introparagraph: "Groome, an AI-enabled HR solution which helps to find a desired candidature for the job role from the talent pool.
 It synchronizes the sales, operations and recruitment processes to ease the workflow management."

 background:
   - image: "/assets/img/branding/hashworks/groomeconceptmob.png"